 Note: there are exceptions to this rule.
-For example, on their YouTube channel MinutePhysics manage to break down highly advanced physics questions – like “What is Gravity?” – in very short, entertaining whiteboard animation videos.
+For example, on their YouTube channel MinutePhysics manage to break down highly advanced physics questions – like “What is Gravity?” – in very short, entertaining whiteboard and cartoon animation videos.

 Rule #4: Sophisticated market wants more details… until they don’t